Varendra: History

 Historical evidence attests significant presence of Brahmins in Bengal during the Maurya period.
-The Jain Acharya Bhadrabahu, regarded to be the preceptor of Chandragupta Maurya, is said to have been born in Brahmin family of Pundravardhana (or Puṇḍra, the region north of the Ganges and west of Brahmaputra in Bengal, later known as Vārendra).
-Such evidences suggest Puṇḍra or Vārendra and regions west of Bhagirathi (called Radha in ancient age) to be seats of Brahmins from ancient times;
+The Jain Acharya Bhadrabahu, regarded to be the preceptor of Sthulabhadra, is said to have been born in the Brahmin family of Pundravardhana (or Puṇḍra, the region north of the Ganges and west of Brahmaputra in Bengal, later known as Vārendra).
+Such evidences suggest Puṇḍra or Vārendra and regions west of Bhagirathi (called Radha in ancient age) to be seats of Brahmins from ancient times.

-According to HC Raychoudhuri the Gupta dyansty originated from the Varendri region.
-According to the Khalimpur copper plate inscription, the first Pala Emperor Gopala was the son of a warrior named Vapyata.
-The Ramacharitam attests that Varendra (North Bengal) was the fatherland (Janakabhu) of the Palas.